 Vrihi is operating in Rayagada district, Odisha.

-village Kerandiguda of Bissamcuttack block, Rayagada district of Odisha, Vrihi Seed Bank is operated by a group of villagers, assisted by Basudha.
+LOCATED in village Kerandiguda of Bissamcuttack block, Rayagada district of Odisha, Vrihi Seed Bank is operated by a group of villagers, assisted by Basudha.
 The nearest rail station is Muniguda.
 Please inform before arrival.

 An increasing number of indigenous farmers from different districts of West Bengal, Jharkhand, Bihar, Orissa, Meghalaya, Karnataka, Maharashtra, Gujarat, Kerala, Tamil Nadu, Punjab and Uttarakhand visit Vrihi to collect seeds.
 In February 2009 Vrihi received the National Plant Genome Saviour Award from the Plant Variety Protection & Farmers’ Rights Authority, Government of India.